Low dopamine levels can diminish your brainpower and leave you feeling blue and unmotivated. Brain-boosting nootropics for dopamine may help.

 B-complex: Vitamin B6 may be the most significant: It is a coenzyme that is required for natural synthesis of several different brain chemicals, including serotonin, epinephrine, and yes, dopamine.(15)

-Learn more about Vitamin B6 as an important nootropic for brain chemicals.
+Learn more about Vitamin B6 for dopamine.

 Magnesium is a cofactor in over 300 health-supportive biological activities in the body, including roles related to the synthesis and conversion of brain chemicals.
 Magnesium helps catalyze L-Tyrosine into L-DOPA, which is then transformed into dopamine.
 Without magnesium, healthy levels of dopamine in the brain cannot be maintained.